dheeraj1320/hotel-booking-site-landing-page/README.md

 🔗 https://hotel-booking-static-site-by-dheeraj.netlify.app/

-A landing page of a hotel booking website.
-At the moment it is only for desktop users.
-I'm working on it's responsivenes.
+A responsive landing page of a hotel booking website made from scratch.